South Central Texas

 (1846, 1849), San Antonio

-Federal Dragoon troops were posted at the Concepción Mission mentioned above, which was also used as a supply depot in 1849.
+Federal Dragoon troops were posted at Mission Concepción, which was also used as a supply depot in 1849.

 San Antonio Arsenal (1)